A special feature on forced migration, Narration on the Move.

 The featured artist for this issue is Charles Geiger, whose “quasibotanical” paintings dwell on climate change and forced displacement across the globe.
 Deeply concerned with the natural world, Geiger’s rich colors and striking landscapes depict settings both arid and tropical, where encroachments of gangs and armies, or rising tides and strengthening storms, push people from their homes.

 Together, these contributions indicate new ways to narrate forced migration, rooted in past actions of hospitality while remaining responsive to contemporary challenges.
 As these contributions demonstrate, the call to build sustainable models of defying borders is at the same time a call to rethink academic categories.
 Europeanists are finding new contexts for their work; as we approach the thirtieth anniversary of the fall of the Berlin wall, new walls are being erected in the U.S., in Hungary, and Saudi Arabia.
 It has never been more vital to share knowledge across domains, and it has never been more urgent to forge connections between research and pedagogy.
 The writers in this issue traverse academic disciplines, challenging the traditional relationship between researcher and subject and re-writing the roles of student, teacher, artist, and educator.
-On both sides of the Atlantic, European and North American scholars are benefitting from transnational exchange to change the stories we tell about global migration.
+On both sides of the Atlantic, European and North American scholars are benefiting from transnational exchange to change the stories we tell about global migration.

 Research